HL7/crmi-ig/input/pages/using-cql.md

 ### Codes
 {: #codes}

-When direct-reference codes are represented within CQL, the logical identifier is not recommended to be a URI.
-Instead, the logical identifier is the code from the code system.
+When direct-reference codes are represented within CQL, the logical identifier SHALL NOT be a URI.
+Instead, the logical identifier should be the code from the code system.

 **Conformance Requirement 4.11 (Direct Referenced Codes):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4-11)
 {: #conformance-requirement-4-11}

 1. When direct-reference codes are represented within CQL, the logical identifier:<br/>
      a.
-MUST NOT be a URI.<br/>
+SHALL NOT be a URI.<br/>
      b.
-SHALL be a code from the code system.
+SHOULD be a code from the code system.

 ```cql
 code "Venous foot pump, device (physical object)": '442023007' from "SNOMED CT"